In Service: The Column of the ADRP President

 How to Use Online Donation Tools to Boost Donor Retention

-Blogger, Marketer and Communications Coordinator
+Abby Jarvis Blogger, Marketer and Communications Coordinator Qgiv

 Your donors are one of the most crucial elements of your nonprofit's success.
 As a nonprofit leader, you know that, with your donors' dedicated support, you have the funds to further your cause through various projects and missions.